jcraver1021/tarot-journal/README.md

 Do you have feedback for the application?
 Create an [issue][gh-issue]!
 I use these for project management in this context.
-This is, however, a side project, and I have a family and a full-time job that come first.
+This is, however, a side project, and I have a family and a full-time job that come first, so apologies in advance if I'm slow to respond.

 Are you a developer who would be interested in collaborating with me?
 Send a [PR][gh-pr]!
-If it connects to an issue, includes a helpful description, passes formatting and linting requirements, includes tests where appropriate, and is "readable" (by my intuition), I 'll review it.
+If it connects to an issue, includes a helpful description, passes formatting and linting requirements, includes tests where appropriate, I'll review it.

 [gh-issue]: https://github.com/jcraver1021/tarot-journal/issues
 [gh-pr]: https://github.com/jcraver1021/tarot-journal/pulls